LaurenceJJones/workshop-katacoda/crowdsec-setup/step1_1.md

 This gives us access to the latest package versions:
 `curl -s https://packagecloud.io/install/repositories/crowdsec/crowdsec/script.deb.sh | bash`{{execute T1}}

-Great, now we can install the `CrowdSec agent`{{}} it allows you to detect bad behaviors by analyzing log files and other data sources.
+Great, now we can install the `CrowdSec Security Engine`{{}} it allows you to detect bad behaviors by analyzing log files and other data sources.
 :

 `apt install crowdsec -y`{{execute T1}}

-Once crowdsec is installed we can install the bouncers!
+Once crowdsec is installed we can install the remediation components!

 ```
 apt install crowdsec-firewall-bouncer-iptables crowdsec-nginx-bouncer -y